shakes76/PatternAnalysis-2024/GNN_SemiSupervised_Classification_4742874/README.md

 ## Project Specification

-Creates a multi-layer graph neural network (GNN) model for semi supervised multi-class node classification using Facebook Large Page-Page Network dataset with 80% Accuracy.
-This report includes TSNE and UMAP embeddings plot before and after model training providing a brief interpretation and discussion of results.
+Creates a multi-layer graph neural network (GNN) model for semi supervised multi-class node classification using Facebook Large Page-Page Network dataset with 93.2% Accuracy.
+This report includes TSNE embeddings plot before and after model training providing a brief interpretation and discussion of results.

 ## Dependencies